 I love gender-bending cosplays.
-I love seeing female Spider-Man costumes, male versions of Tomb Raider’s Lara Craft or one of the gems from Steven Universe, and any number of other creative reversals—and I think it’s necessary for people to take claim and gender-bend characters, especially since the world of comic and cartoon characters is dominated by men.
+I love seeing female Spider-Man costumes, male versions of Tomb Raider’s Lara Croft or one of the gems from Steven Universe, and any number of other creative reversals—and I think it’s necessary for people to take claim and gender-bend characters, especially since the world of comic and cartoon characters is dominated by men.
 Similarly, I also think it’s important for people to lay claim to race-bending characters when the industry is dominated by mostly white folks.
 Bending characters is important and should be embraced and encouraged.

 As a trans guy, though, the bending of a character gets more complicated.
 While I have been working on a few costumes for some upcoming movie premieres—such as Deadpool, Nightcrawler, and eventually Static Shock—I worry that photos that might be taken of me would be labeled #genderbending or #girlversion.